 Khezu is one of the bosses in Monster Hunter Rise and a returning monster from the Monster Hunter series.
 Here we have prepared a detailed guide that tells how to defeat the horrifying beast Khezu in Monster Hunter Rise with battle tips and strategy.

-Where Can I Find Khezu in Monster Hunter Rise?
+Where Can I Find Khezu in MH Rise?

 Khezu are these horrifying flying Wyvern creatures in the world of Monster Hunter.
 They have elastic bodies, and they constantly need dampness around them to keep their skin damp and elastic.

 Before we jump into how to defeat Khezu, let’s first see locations where you’ll encounter this monster, what items it will drop, and trips and tricks to defeat it.

 While playing MH Rise, you must be aware beforehand of the locations where you possibly can encounter the monsters.
 Since Khezu is one of the most horrifying monsters in the game and requires a bit more effort than usual monsters to get rid of, it’s necessary you identify its locations.

 We’ve noticed that Khezu spawns in two locations in MHR, Frost Islands and Lava Caverns.

 Now that we know its locations, let’s jump into all of Khezu’s attack patterns and battle strategies that can get rid of it.